Typical DWI Sentence in Dallas: What Most People Actually Receive in 2026

 Category Texas Law Allows Typical Dallas Result

-Jail Up to 180 days Time served only
+Jail Up to 180 days Often limited to time served

 Fine Up to $2,000 Often well below max